buddhist-uni/buddhist-uni.github.io/_tags/arahant.md

 parents: [stages]
 ---

-Perfected ones.
+The perfected ones.
 Those who have finished the task, done what had to be done.